miso-lims/miso-lims/docs/_posts/2019-05-01-compose-installation-guide.md

   ..../.miso_db_password"**

-    Make sure that you have password file `.miso_db_password` exists in the current working directory with the LIMS password.
+    Make sure that you have password file `.miso_db_password` exists in the current working directory with the DB password.

 1.  **Problem on docker-compose up:
   "ERROR: for docker_nginx_1_15442e33d660  Cannot start service nginx: driver